What is Guillain-Barré syndrome?

 How is Guillain-Barré syndrome diagnosed?

-The signs and symptoms of GBS vary.
-It can be difficult to diagnose in its earliest
+The symptoms of GBS vary.
+It can be difficult to diagnose in its earliest stages.

 Symptoms on both sides of the body

-Symptoms appear quickly--days or weeks instead of months
+Symptoms appear quickly.
+They may show up within hours or weeks instead of months.

 Loss of reflexes

-High protein level in cerebrospinal fluid (CSF) (the fluid that surrounds the spinal
+High protein level in cerebrospinal fluid (CSF).
+CSF is the fluid that surrounds the

 To diagnose GBS, you may have the following tests: